sola-st/wasm-call-graphs/README.md

 6. Detailed information about the exports including the type of export, name and internal ID.
 7. Debug names that map internal function IDs to debug names.
 8. Detailed information about calls in the binary including, each call, the total number of calls and unique calls.
-9. Detailed information about indirect calls in the binary including, the total number of indirect calls and the types of functions called indirectly.
+9. Detailed information about indirect calls in the binary including, the total number of indirect calls and the function types called indirectly.

 ### `instrument-test.sh` and `get-dyn-data.py`

-`instrument-test.sh` instruments your npm application using [Wasabi](https://github.com/danleh/wasabi).
+`instrument-test.sh` instruments your npm application using a dynamic analysis framework [Wasabi](https://github.com/danleh/wasabi).
 It instruments a given WebAssembly file with Wasabi by generating hooks for all calls, the beginning of functions and store instructions.

 `get-dyn-data.py` then runs the instrumented npm applications and reports the exported functions and internal functions that are reachable in that run of the application.
 This is used later on the evaluation to determine if a call-graph analysis tool is sound and precise.
 Below is a sample output of the script being run on tests for the library `shiki`.